MapColonies/ts-script-boilerplate/README.md

 ----------------------------------

-This is a basic repo template for building new MapColonies web services in Typescript.
+This is a basic repo template for building new MapColonies cli script or cron-job in Typescript.

+### Template Usage Notes:
+- the docker file contains default command to use when running container without additional parameters
+- command handlers can be async or sync functions
+- naming command '$0' will make it the default command
 ### Template Features:

 - eslint configuration by [@map-colonies/eslint-config](https://github.com/MapColonies/eslint-config)